Tuberculosis of the Spine

-Spinal tuberculosis (spinal TB, Pott’s Disease) comprises up to 50% of all patients afflicted with musculoskeletal tuberculosis.
-The anterior column (vertebral body) is affected in 98% of these cases.
-These patients develop varying degrees of kyphotic deformity, and 10% to 47% develop neural complications.
+Spinal TB affects up to 50% of patients with musculoskeletal TB, with the anterior column being affected in 98% of these cases.
+Between 10% and 47% of spinal TB patients experience neural complications, and many develop varying degrees of kyphotic deformity.

 General Treatment of Spinal TB